-A new home for ADA at the Australian National Universityreleased almost 3 years ago
+A new home for ADA at the Australian National Universityreleased over 3 years ago

 The Australian Data Archive central facility at the Australian National University now has a new home.
 From August 2014, ADA is now hosted at ANU within the newly established Australian Centre for Applied Social Research Methods (AusCen) in the College of Arts and Social Sciences.
 AusCen is a joint initiative between the Social Research Centre (SRC), an ANU Enterprise business, and The Australian National University (ANU).

 AusCen, as a newly established ANU research centre, will be the home of significant Australian capacity in undertaking research into applied social research and evaluation methods.
 AusCen has been established to meet a need for national leadership in research methods, in order to help raise the level of credible evidence-based research to inform and evaluate policy, programs and initiatives.
 AusCen will work closely with SRC researchers and methodologists and draws on ANU applied social research, social policy, health and education expertise.
 AusCen will be responsible for the ANU-SRC Poll, Australian Election Study and the World Values Survey, all of which are available for secondary analysis through ADA.

 - Build a world-class team of researchers and graduate students in social research methodology, applications and techniques

 - Develop and validate new and cost-effective data collection methods

 - Increase the availability and access to secondary data for research across Australia, and

 - Produce a more sophisticated Australian skills base via training and educational activities.